jw2249a/2017-bayes-audit/2017-code/README.md

 * For each collection, will it be a CVR collection or a noCVR collection?

+Election officials answer these questions with three CSV files: an "**election file**", a "**contests file**", and a "**collections file**".
+It is likely that these three election-definition files are produced from similar files used for the election itself.

 ### Election file

 An **election file** gives some high-level attributes of the election.